The Psychoactive Properties of Nutmeg Plus 5 Benefits

 The difficulty is that the LSD-like effects don’t occur right away, the spice is fully ingested and absorbed into the bloodstream before the dreadful situation presents itself symptomatically.
 This presents a challenge for parents (and emergency room doctors) in diagnosing a child who experiences mind-altering symptoms from too much nutmeg that they took hours ago.

 About 2 to maybe 6 hours after consumption, one might experience all the stupor mentioned above.
 A few people have died trying to trip off of it!
 I just don’t understand why someone would attempt a challenge that could cause so much harm!
-Nutmeg is a spice for cooking, and was never meant for individual consumption in drug-like doses.
+This spice for cooking, and was never meant for individual consumption in drug-like doses.

 This season please be really alert.
 Keep an eye on your kids.
 Do not fear nutmeg, it is one of the most incredible spices you will ever cook with.
 Use it frequently, and properly and your health will realize the benefits, but do not overuse it.

 Don’t worry about overdosing if you’re making a pumpkin pie or EGGNOG; let’s keep this in perspective!
-Nutmeg is easily a superfood, with tremendous health benefits and there’s a difference between that and nutmeg intoxications.
+This superfood has tremendous health benefits and there’s a difference between that and nutmeg intoxication.

 print